xapian/xapian-gsoc-proposal/proposal.rst

 **If you already know about existing code you plan to incorporate or libraries you plan to use, please give details.**

-This project requires the use of existing code i.e. to import various open source file reading libraries such as Poppler, DjVuLibre and other available libraries from the Document Liberation Project.
+This project requires the use of existing code i.e. to import various open source file reading libraries such as Poppler, DjVuLibre and other available libraries from the Document Liberation Project which are free softwares under the GNU General Public License version 2 and later.

 ..
 Code reuse is often a desirable thing, but we need to have a clear
 .. provenance for the code in our repository, and to ensure any dependencies